Nimish2110/vertexly-showcase/README.md

 We don’t just build websites.
 💡 We build digital identities for India’s small businesses.

-⚠️ The Problem with AI Website Builders

-Modern AI website builders like Durable, Framer, and 10Web promise quick site creation, but they often fail for Indian businesses because of:

-⚔️ The Problem with AI Builders
+# ⚔️ The Problem with AI Builders

 ❌ Modern AI website builders like Durable, Framer, and 10Web promise “instant websites,” but deliver generic, low-quality results.
 They lack local language support, charge in dollars, and provide zero human guidance — leaving business owners frustrated with robotic designs that don’t connect with Indian customers.
 Most of them can’t even adapt to regional audiences or help users who aren’t tech-savvy.

-🚀 Why Vertexly Is Different
+# 🚀 Why Vertexly Is Different

 ✅ Vertexly changes the game with a human + tech hybrid approach.
 Every website is fully customizable, available in Hindi and English, and built with real human support via WhatsApp.
 Instead of paying monthly in USD, users pay a simple ₹500 one-time fee for a professional website delivered in just 48 hours.
 High quality, affordable, and locally focused — Vertexly builds identities, not just websites.

 AI is fast ⚡, but not personal.
 Vertexly merges automation + human touch 🤝 to build meaningful, accurate, and culturally relevant websites.

-💡 Why Vertexly is Different from Traditional Web Agencies

-Typical agencies charge ₹10,000–₹50,000 per website and take weeks to deliver — often without transparency or post-delivery support.

 Vertexly changes that 👇

   💼 Agency                    	💻 Vertexly
-Expensive (₹10k–₹50k)	Affordable (₹500–₹2,000)
+Expensive (₹10k–₹50k)    |   	Affordable (₹500–₹2,000)
-Weeks to deliver	48 Hours Delivery
-Complicated onboarding	3-step Simple Process
+Weeks to deliver	       |     48 Hours Delivery Complicated onboarding	 |     3-step Simple Process
-No updates/support	Free WhatsApp Support
+No updates/support	     |     Free WhatsApp Support
-Manual hosting	Auto-Hosted Websites
+Manual hosting	         |     Auto-Hosted Websites

 We make website creation as easy as ordering a meal online. 🍔